r0d3r1ck0rd0n3z/Depth-map-viewer/README.md

 ## Image requirements

-Requires only one image.
-However, image must have an embedded depth map. iPhone images taken in portrait mode [will already have the depth map data](https://developer.apple.com/documentation/avfoundation/additional_data_capture/capturing_photos_with_depth) embedded.
+Requires only one image but only works for images with an embedded depth map. iPhone images taken in portrait mode [will already have the depth map data](https://developer.apple.com/documentation/avfoundation/additional_data_capture/capturing_photos_with_depth) embedded.
 For Android, the *Google Camera* app can take pictures with depth data via the *Lens Blur* feature.
+However, note that the *Lens Blur* feature is only available for selected phones.
 See links below for more info:

 * [Tutorial on the lens blur feature for Google camera app (Android)](https://www.youtube.com/watch?v=GmpmhvVlklc)
 * [Google Camera Lens Blur Mode](https://www.youtube.com/watch?v=_CqXbX4i240)